Shahad Al Rawi: A multigenerational reality onslaught

 Like most of Iraq's citizens, the heroine and her family left her country for a neighboring country to start a new life, but they lose their mother to a fatal illness early in the story.
 Then the reader is once again stunned by the use of symbolism, whether intended or not.
 The loss of the mother is the loss of the homeland, security and belonging.
 This is evidenced by the anonymous protagonist of the novel, who in the book does not have any clear sense of belonging, not with her sister, father, cousin, or friends.
 Even when she is trying to fall in love, it seems like a half-hearted attempt, confirming that she has no sense of belonging.

 In “Over the Jumhuriya Bridge,” the theme of escaping and longing for the past is evident at every turn, even before the family leaves Iraq.
-There is a feeling of a mother's longing for the past when she talks about her school, and that people often look romantically at the past, but in the novel even good times are tinged with sadness like the death of her uncle during the first war that Iraq suffered in the eighties of the last century.
+There is a feeling of a mother's longing for the past when she talks about her school, and that people often look romantically at the past, but in the novel even good times are tinged with sadness like the death of her uncle during the first war that Iraq suffered in the 1980s.

 Following Al-Rawi's debut novel, readers can observe a sense of maturity in the novel, perhaps evident in the way in which all the characters are given space to form a bond with the readers, all of which are multidimensional with flaws and attractive qualities.
 Basically, these characters have been humanized through their contradictory qualities, bringing a sense of realism readers can connect with.